Regret-Free Reinforcement Learning for LTL Specifications: Related Work

 \section{Related Work}

 We discuss existing results in four related domains.

-\textbf{Non-Guaranteed reinforcement learning techniques for LTL specifications.} During the course of the past years, lots of efforts have been dedicated into solving the controller synthesis problem for systems modeled as finite MDPs with unknown transition probabilities and have to fulfill certain tasks encoded as formula in LTL.
-Early results focused only on the finite-horizon subset of LTL specifications.
-Icarte et al. introduced reward machines, which use finite state automata to encode finite-horizon specifications, along with specialized (deep) Q-learning algorithms to support their approach \cite{Icarte2018}.
-Camacho et al. later formalized the automatic derivation of reward machines for finite-horizon subsets of LTL \cite{camacho2019}.
-The development of efficient and compact automata, such as limit deterministic Büchi automata (LDBA), for representing LTL formulas has led to significant advances in reinforcement learning for the full class of LTL specifications, including infinite-horizon cases \cite{Sickert2016}.
-Typically, one has to first translate the given LTL formula into an appropriate automaton, such as a Rabin or limit-deterministic Büchi automaton, and then compute the product of this automaton with the actual MDP to formulate the final (discounted) learning problem.
-This formulation ensures that, with a sufficiently large discount factor (dependent on system dynamics and goal specifications), applying standard RL techniques will lead the policy to converge asymptotically to the optimal one \cite{kazemi2022, Bozkurt2021, Oura2020}.
-However, these methods fail to provide a finite-time performance, and the critical lower bound for the discount factor cannot be known in advance.
+\textbf{Reinforcement Learning for LTL Specifications Without Guarantees:} In recent years, substantial research has focused on the policy synthesis problem for systems modeled as finite MDPs with unknown transition probabilities, where the objective is to satisfy tasks specified by LTL formulas.
+Early results focused only on finite-horizon LTL specifications. \citet{Icarte2018} introduced reward machines, which use finite state automata to encode finite-horizon specifications along with specialized (deep) Q-learning algorithms. \citet{camacho2019} later formalized the automatic derivation of reward machines for finite-horizon LTL specifications.
+The development of good-for-MDP automata, such as limit deterministic B\"uchi automata (LDBA), for representing LTL formulas has led to significant advances in reinforcement learning for the full class of LTL specifications, including the infinite-horizon ones \cite{Sickert2016,hahn2020good,kazemi2022,hasanbeig2023certified}.
+Typically, one has to first translate the given LTL formula into an appropriate automaton, such as an LDBA, and then compute the product of this automaton with the MDP to formulate the final (discounted) learning problem.
+This formulation ensures that, with a sufficiently large discount factor (depending on system dynamics and the specification), applying standard RL algorithms will lead the policy to converge asymptotically to the optimal one \cite{kazemi2022, Bozkurt2021, Oura2020}.
+Translation of the LTL formula to an average objective for RL using the automaton construction is also studied by \citet{kazemi2025average}.
+However, these methods do not provide a finite-time performance, and the required discount factor is not known in advance.